naijasecforce/blog.github.io/_posts/2019-12-07-career-path-grc.md

 ---
 # Careeer Path Series - Governance ,Risk and Compliance (GRC)

-In our second episode of career path series, Mosimi interviewed cybersecurity professionals in Governance ,Risk and Compliance.
+In our second series of career path, Mosimi interviewed cybersecurity professionals in Governance ,Risk and Compliance.
 Governance, risk and compliance (GRC) refers to a strategy for managing an organization's overall governance, enterprise risk management and compliance with regulations.[GRC](https://oxfordcomputertraining.com/glossary/grc/) are three disciplines that can help ensure an organization meets its objectives.
 An organization:
 * Needs processes to monitor the achievement of its goals (governance)
 * Should attempt to assess and mitigate the risks that may prevent this, (risk management) and